madeindra/signal-setup-guide/README.md

 * [sinholic](https://github.com/sinholic) wrote iOS guide
 * [amargarido](https://github.com/amargarido) helped to improve the readme
 * [jacob-pro ](https://github.com/jacob-pro) added v4.xx guide & helped improving v5.xx
+* [tronbiniyam](https://github.com/tronbiniyam) added sms otp subtitute to use to replace Twilio

 You are welcome to contribute on this guide, please fork the repository and create a Pull Request.